cyprich/Obsidian/School/VaCT.md

 Bonded with AWS Account
 Additional cost

-Elastic Network Interface
+**Elastic Network Interface**
 Like external NIC
 You are always connected through this, not directly
+You can attach/detach/reattach it to/from an instance to redirect network traffic

 Each subnet has its own routing table
-You have exactly one routing table
+You have exactly one routing table in a subnet
 It contains at least one route - local - cannot be deleted

+Elastic IP - Static Public IP

 ### Networking